 This is actually supported by many studies.
 Sugar and highly rewarding junk foods activate the same areas in the brain as drugs of abuse like cocaine (12).

 Bottom Line: For many people, junk foods can hijack the biochemistry of the brain, leading to downright addiction and cause them to lose control over their consumption.

-5. Processed foods are often high in refined carbohydrates
+5. Often high in refined carbohydrates

 There is a lot of controversy regarding carbohydrates in the diet.